Cover photo by John Wilkinson.

 Distribution

-Erratically distributed in South-East Africa.
-Recorded from Southern DRC, Northern Zambia and Malawi as well as the border region between Zimbabwe and Mozambique and a few scattered locations in South Africa.
+The Eastern Scissortail is erratically distributed in South-East Africa.
+It has been recorded from Southern DRC, Northern Zambia, and Malawi as well as the border region between Zimbabwe and Mozambique and a few scattered locations in South Africa.

 There are no maps for this species at present.